 In a similar context, the valorization of organic waste from separate collection brings great benefits to the territory in terms of environment, employment and as a driver of growth and sustainable development.

-For all these reasons, main aim of this multidisciplinary research project is the upgrade of the AD process to virtuous multi-step biorefinery process to generate innovation and development in the management of urban biowaste in the territory of Lombardy Region, guaranteeing the respect of human health thanks to the careful evaluation of the biological risk of the entire technological chain.
+The REVENUE project's multidisciplinary approach will generate innovation and development in the management of urban waste in the Lombardy region, guaranteeing respect for human health thanks to the careful assessment of the biological risk of the entire technological chain.
 The specific challenge is to reduce costs and improve sustainability associated with the pretreatment step of biomass feedstock while making it possible to achieve of sufficiently high yields in the targeted product in the subsequent conversion steps.

 The project, started in February 2020 and will last 30 months, is focused on the integration of an innovative pretreatment to promote high added value fatty acids production from the liquid fraction, and biomethane and an hygienized biofertilizer from the solid residue.